The Craft · Pashwrap

 The piece must be perfect before it leaves

-Every finished piece โ woven or embroidered โ is washed once more in cold water to remove any residue from the weaving or embroidery process and to allow the fabric to fully relax into its natural drape.
+Every finished piece is washed once more in cold water to remove any residue and to allow the fabric to fully relax into its natural drape.
 No softening agents.
 No steam pressing that compresses the fiber structure.
 The natural loft and hand of the Pashmina is preserved exactly as the fiber and the artisan produced it.

-The piece is then hand-inspected โ for weave consistency, embroidery accuracy, color consistency, and the dimensions and weight that define the Pashwrap specification.
-Only pieces that pass this inspection at every point are sent to you.
-Each one arrives as the direct output of eight stages of human production โ from the Changthang Plateau to your hands โ with nothing in between that a machine has touched.
+The piece is then hand-inspected — for weave consistency, embroidery accuracy, color consistency, and the dimensions and weight that define the Pashwrap specification.
+Each one arrives as the direct output of eight stages of human production — from the Changthang Plateau to your hands — with nothing in between that a machine has touched.

 The Pashwrap Standard